secretgraph/secretgraph/README.md

     -   not implemented yet (view and)
         -   includeTags: like param, include only contents with tag
         -   excludeTags: like param, exclude contents with tag, default: \[type=PrivateKey\]
--   inejct (Cluster, Content): injects injectedTags, requiredKeys,
+-   inject (Cluster, Content): injects injectedTags, requiredKeys,
     -   requiredKeys: require keys within array for encryption
     -   injectedTags: force inject tags
     -   allowedTags: allow only tags specified here (if set)